tikv/website/content/deep-dive/resource-scheduling/mesos.md

 weight: 2
 ---

-## Overview

 Mesos was originally launched by UC Berkeley's AMPLab in 2009.
-It is lisenced under Apache and now operated by Mesosphere, Inc.
+It is licensed under Apache and now operated by Mesosphere, Inc.

 Mesos can abstract and schedule the resources of the entire data center (including CPU, memory, storage, network, etc.).
 This allows multiple applications to run in a cluster at the same time without needing to care about the physical distribution of resources.